Raquel-Montero/PhDThesis/README.md

 ### Corpora

 -  *Corpus del Diccionario histórico de la lengua española*: most of the data used was extracted from the CDH.

+    Real Academia Española (2013): *Corpus del Diccionario histórico de la lengua española (CDH)* [en linea]. <https://apps.rae.es/CNDHE>

+- *Corpus de Referencia del Español Actual*: some linguistic examples were also extracted from the CREA.

+    Real Academia Española (2008): *Banco de datos (CREA).
+Corpus de referencia del español actual.* [en línea] <http://www.rae.es>

  I would like to thank the creators for their work and for making this resource freely available for research.

-    Real Academia Española (2013): *Corpus del Diccionario histórico de la lengua española (CDH)* [en linea]. <https://apps.rae.es/CNDHE>

 ### Other Resources
-The materials in this thesis have greatly benefited from a number of free sofware resources, which I would also like to acknowledge.
+The materials in this thesis have greatly benefited from a number of free sofware resources, which I would like to acknowledge.

 - <img src="https://github.com/Raquel-Montero/PhDThesis/assets/115950103/d85b05d0-d867-4008-b3ae-552aa00ea72f"  width="30" height="20">  $\LaTeX$: for typesetting the thesis.
 -  <img src="https://github.com/Raquel-Montero/PhDThesis/assets/115950103/d2c9b14f-b22e-42cc-bb00-8e9cf368dfc0"  width="20" height="20"> R: for the statistical analysis.